 September 8th, 2019 is the centenary of Maria Lassnig’s birth, and the Albertina museum is honouring the occasion with a retrospective that opens two days beforehand.

-- Exhibition of the works of this influential Austrian painter
+- “Ways of Being” exhibition of the key works of this influential Austrian painter

 - Open daily, Sept 6 – Dec 1, 2019